 Luckily, the internet has developed some hashtags that tend to trend consistently for each day of the week, allowing you to jump in on these fun conversations and save time by scheduling them in advance.
-I usually use Hootsuite to save time by scheduling my social media in advance.

 #MondayFunday – if you have an office, use this hashtag to show pics of your staff having fun at work

 #MondayMadness – use this hashtag if you’re doing something exciting or crazy